Sidney Harris (cartoonist)

 Sidney Harris, a.k.a.
 S. Harris, is an American cartoonist who draws cartoons about science, mathematics, and technology.

-About

-He was born in Brooklyn, New York on May 8, 1933, and has been drawing science-related cartoons at least since 1955.
-His cartoons have appeared in the scientific journals, science fiction magazines and textbooks.
-He was elected as the 19th honorary member of Sigma Xi, a scientific honor society, in 1997.
-Harris obtained his degree from Brooklyn College and then attended the Art Students League in New York.
-He began his career as a science cartoonist in 1955.
-Over 600 of Harris' drawings have been published by American Scientist since the 1970s.
-Harris also has had more than 20 cartoon collections published.
+Harris was born in Brooklyn, New York on May 8, 1933, and obtained his degree from Brooklyn College.
+He then attended the Art Students League in New York before beginning his career as a science cartoonist in 1955.

-Appearances

-Harris's cartoons have appeared the publications Science, Current Contents, Discover, Physics Today, The New Yorker, The Wall Street Journal, Harvard Business Review, The Chronicle of Higher Education, Chicago, Playboy and National Lampoon.
-Harris has a traveling exhibit, created by Sigma Xi and the New York Hall of Science, to appear in local museums.
+Harris's cartoons have appeared in numerous scientific journals as well as general-audience magazines.
+Over 600 of his cartoons were published by American Scientist.
+Other appearances include Science, Current Contents, Discover, Physics Today, The New Yorker, The Wall Street Journal, The Magazine of Fantasy & Science Fiction, Harvard Business Review, The Chronicle of Higher Education, Chicago, Playboy and National Lampoon.
+Harris has had more than 20 cartoon collections published, and a traveling exhibit of his work has appeared in many museums.